outmoded/university/README.md

 [Compare Assignment4 Solution to Assignment3](https://github.com/hapijs/university/compare/v1.0.3...v1.0.4)<br/>

-### [Assignment5] Refactor
+### [Assignment5] Project Structure

 * In this lesson we change the `/version` route handler function location.
-  The goal is to remove route functions from the plugin which registers the route creating readable route registration plugins.
+  The goal is design program code that is easy to maintain and reuse.
+  Moving route functions from the plugin which registers routes makes for readable route registration plugins.
+  Plus, it allows for easier maintenance and reuse of methods or functions.
   - When a plugin registers multiple routes or has routes with the request-lifecycle extended, plugin code can get cluttered.
     Moving method / function logic out of the plugin keeps route logic readable.
+Lesson8 will explore the `request-lifecycle` more.
   - There is a limitation to removing route functions from the plugin registering the route.
     Options passed to the plugin at registration time are not available to functions built in files seperate from the plugin.
     However, usually this is not an issue.
 Or, the issue can be by-passed using `server.app` properties.
 * Create a route methods directory `./lib/route-methods`.
-  Resources used in routes will stored in this directory.
+  Methods used in routes will be stored in this directory.
 * Create a `version.js` file in the route-methods directory `./lib/route-methods/version.js`<br/>
   Methods used in the `/version` route will be stored here.<br/>
   Move the `/version` handler function to this file.<br/>